-Science is discovering that cucumbers show exciting potential in the areas of blood-sugar control and diabetes, also.
+Science is discovering that cucumbers show exciting potential in the areas of blood-sugar control and diabetes, too.
 According to Science Direct, with their lipid lowering and antioxidant effects, cucumbers “have a cleansing action within the body by removing accumulated pockets of old waste materials and chemical toxins” .

 Reported Health Benefit Claims of Cucumber:

 Prevents acid reflux

 We get such awesome benefits from cucumber juice, if you aren’t incorporating them as part of a regular juicing program, what are you waiting on now?!